The Ringy Blog

 1. Creates a Single Source of Truth Between Both Systems

-Having a single source of truth for master data is essential for consistency, accuracy, and enhanced productivity across all of your organization’s systems, applications, and programs.
-When all stakeholders and employees are working with accurate and clean data, confidence in giving quotes, engaging with leads, giving updates on shipping times or repairs, and much more in terms of customer interactions and business decision-making is increased.
+Having a single source of truth for master data is essential for consistency, accuracy, and productivity across all of your organization's systems.
+When every stakeholder and employee works with accurate, clean data, confidence in giving quotes, engaging with leads, and providing customer support goes way up.

 2. Promotes Collaboration